NGC1444 Position and Visibility Tonight

 Where is NGC1444 right now?

 NGC1444 is located in the constellation Perseus.
-At the current time, it is below the horizon and not visible from your location.
+Although it is currently above the horizon at an altitude of 36 degrees, NGC1444 is not visible because it is daytime.

 NGC1444 Rise and Set Timetable